FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence: Preliminary and Motivation

 \subsection{Motivation}

 From the above analysis, we can conclude that existing PFL architectures cannot realize well-satisfied trade-offs among system performance, resource efficiency and without relying on public datasets, even if LIA gains advantages of remarkably reducing communication burden and tolerating heterogeneous models training over frequently-used PIA.
 Motivated by the analysis above about PFL architectures, we attempt to answer the following question: \textbf{how can a personalized federated learning architecture be designed to allow only logits transmission during the training process without the need for a public dataset, meanwhile significantly outperforming class-grained logits interaction-based architecture?} Concisely, our answer is to develop a knowledge cache-driven federated learning architecture with personalized distillation to optimize local models on clients.
-To optimize on-device models via knowledge distillation, we propose to keep a knowledge cache on the server, which enables to fetch relevant personalized knowledge for each sample.
+To optimize on-device models via knowledge distillation, we propose to keep a knowledge cache on the server, which serves as the source of sample-grained knowledge for personalized distillation without public datasets.
 Specifically, the server-side knowledge cache keeps track of the latest knowledge of samples and leverages an information retrieval mechanism to search out the most relevant knowledge for each sample from cached knowledge.
 The searched knowledge from other clients is accompanied by reliable and effectual relevant representations, and is transferred to clients from which the sample originated for constructive distillation-based optimization.
 On this basis, sample-grained logits interaction can be realized between the server and clients to ensure that on-device models learn sufficient personalized knowledge.